-Inflammation: The alpah-curcumene found in turmeric essential oil comes in very high concentrations, and is the main anti-inflammatory substance in this oil.
+The alpha-curcumene found in turmeric essential oil comes in very high concentrations and is the main anti-inflammatory substance in this oil.
 This chemical is derived from curcumin, which is the active ingredient in the turmeric spice that provides so many of its health benefits.
-This allows turmeric oil to soothe inflammation associated with arthritis, gout, headaches, muscle pain, joint disorders and various chronic diseases throughout the body, including gastrointestinal inflammation.
+This allows turmeric oil to soothe inflammation associated with arthritis, gout, headaches, muscle pain, joint disorders, and various chronic diseases throughout the body, including gastrointestinal inflammation.

-Cancer Prevention: Significant research has been conducted on both turmeric and turmeric oil, and the anti-mutagenic properties of this oil are well known.
-It can not only prevent the multiplication and reproduction of cancer cells within the body, but also impair the energy-generating structures in cancer cells, causing apoptosis and functioning as a secondary treatment for a variety of cancer types.
+Significant research has been conducted on both turmeric and turmeric oil, and the anti-mutagenic properties of this oil are well known.
+According to Dr. Vijayasteltar Belsamma Liju, Dr. Kottarapat Jeena et al’s report published in the Asia Pacific Journal of Cancer Prevention, turmeric oil can not only prevent the multiplication and reproduction of cancer cells within the body but also impair the energy-generating structures in cancer cells, causing apoptosis and functioning as a secondary treatment for a variety of cancer types.

-Circulation: Turmeric oil is known as a stimulant substance, as it not only boosts the metabolism, but also promotes heart health by reducing platelet aggregation in the arteries and blood vessels.
-This can allow for better circulation of blood in the body, and thus more oxygenation and nutrient delivery to the areas of the body that need it most.
+Turmeric oil is known as a stimulant, as it not only boosts the metabolism but also promotes heart health by reducing platelet aggregation in the arteries and blood vessels.
+This can allow for better circulation of blood in the body.

-Detoxify the Body: One of the active ingredients in turmeric essential oil is Ar-turmerone, which is directly linked to liver health and detoxification.
-It can also stimulate urination, as a diuretic substance, which further speeds the release of excess toxins, fats and salts from the body.
+One of the active ingredients in turmeric essential oil is ar-turmerone, which is directly linked to liver health and detoxification.
+It can also stimulate urination, as a diuretic substance, which further speeds the release of excess toxins, fats, and salts from the body.

-Immune System: Few essential oils are as trusted when it comes to immune health, and it is actually widely used in the pharmaceutical industry, due to its antiseptic, anti-microbial, antibacterial, anti-fungal and anti-parasitic qualities.
+Few essential oils are as trusted when it comes to immune health and turmeric essential oil is widely used in the pharmaceutical industry, due to its antiseptic, anti-microbial, antibacterial, anti-fungal, and anti-parasitic qualities.
 When ingested, even in small amounts, the powerful active ingredients can offer serious support to your body’s natural defenses.

-Digestion: Zingeriberene makes up more than 30% of turmeric essential oil’s components, and is known to have a strong effect on the gastrointestinal system.
+Zingiberene makes up more than 30% of turmeric essential oil’s components and is known to have a strong effect on the gastrointestinal system.
 It can not only promote flatulence and reduce bloating/cramping, but also optimize nutrient uptake and the digestive process.

-Hair Loss: Turmeric essential oil has long been used as a natural remedy against hair loss and male pattern baldness.
+Turmeric essential oil has long been used as a natural remedy for hair loss and male pattern baldness.
 It is believed to be the result of the many antioxidants present in this oil, which can stimulate the regrowth of healthy cells and ensure the functioning of hair follicles, while also eliminating infections and inflammation on the scalp.

-Skin Health: Topically applying turmeric essential oil to the skin, in moderate amounts, along with a carrier oil, can help to make skin look and feel younger, thanks to the concentrated antioxidants in this oil, such as curcumene, zingeriberene and other sesquiterpenes.
+Topically applying turmeric essential oil to the skin, in moderate amounts, along with a carrier oil, can help make skin look and feel younger, thanks to the concentrated antioxidants in this oil such as curcumene, zingiberene, and other sesquiterpenes.
 This can improve skin elasticity, reduce the appearance of wrinkles, and protect the skin from infection and irritation.

-Cognition: Many of the antioxidants found in high concentrations in turmeric oil can prevent plaque deposition in neural pathways, helping to avoid neurodegenerative diseases and dementia, as well as Alzheimer’s disease.
-Inhaling this oil is particularly effective for a boost to memory, focus and concentration.
+Many of the antioxidants found in high concentrations in turmeric oil can help prevent plaque deposition in neural pathways, helping to avoid neurodegenerative diseases and dementia.
+Inhaling this oil is particularly effective for a boost to memory, focus, and concentration.

 Turmeric Essential Oil Side Effects

-- Stomach Upset – Some people have reported gastrointestinal distress after consuming turmeric essential oil, but this is mainly when too much of this oil is consumed.
-In the proper amounts, turmeric essential oil can improve digestion and eliminate stomach distress, but a small amount of this oil can go a long way!
+- Stomach Upset: Some people have reported gastrointestinal distress after consuming turmeric essential oil, but this is mainly when too much of this oil is consumed.
+If an appropriate amount is taken, turmeric essential oil can improve digestion and eliminate stomach distress.

-- Eyes, Nose, Mouth – No matter how healthy an essential oil may be, it can cause serious inflammation and irritation in mucus membranes, such as the eyes, nose and mouth.
+- Eyes, Nose, Mouth: No matter how healthy an essential oil may be, it can cause serious inflammation and irritation in mucous membranes, such as the eyes, nose, and mouth.
 Avoid touching the oil and rubbing your eyes, or accidentally ingesting the oil, as it can cause negative reactions.

-- Blood Pressure – One of the potential benefits of turmeric essential oil is to lower blood pressure and protect heart health, but if you are already on a blood pressure-lowering medication, this could cause dangerously low blood pressure, which can result in fainting, weakness, cognitive confusion and irregular heart beat.
+- Blood Pressure: Turmeric essential oil is known to lower blood pressure and protect the heart, but if you are already on a blood pressure-lowering medication, this could cause a dangerous fall in the blood pressure, which can result in fainting, weakness, cognitive confusion and irregular heartbeat.

-- Pregnancy – As with any essential oil, extreme caution should be taken when pregnant, and turmeric essential oil should never be consumed without speaking to your doctor first about your specific condition.
+- Pregnancy: As with any essential oil, extreme caution should be taken when pregnant, and turmeric essential oil should never be consumed without speaking to your doctor about your specific condition.